ikikn0225/nuber-eats-backend/README.md

 The Backend of Nuber Eats Clone

+- Edit Restaurant
-# Restaurant Model
+- Delete Restaurant

+- See Categories
+- See Restaurants by Category (pagination)
+- See Restaurants (pagination)
-- name
+- See Restaurant

-- category
+- Create Dish
-- address
+- Edit Dish
-- coverImage
+- Delete Dish